Izenda7Series/docs-html/_sources/intro/understanding_the_three-tiered_architecture.rst.txt

 configured to support a fully standalone instance of Izenda as well as seamless, fully-integrated instances.

-For more informaton about embedding Izenda, please refer to our :doc:`Developer Guide </dev/.developer_guide>`.
+For more informaton about embedding Izenda, please refer to our `Developer Guide </dev/.developer_guide>`_.

 *  Izenda offers a number of Integration Options.